 In keeping with the preservation goals of this management plan, infrastructure development will be kept to a minimum.
-Currently, Preserve visitors access from Cleland Ranch Road and parkin a small mowed area about a half mile into the property.
+Currently, Preserve visitors access from Cleland Ranch Road and park in a small mowed area about a half mile into the property, though monitoring is being implemented on Ag + Open Space fee properties for a small number of high-priority, individual projects relating to rare plant protection, invasive species management, and fuel management.
 This parking area can accommodate approximately 15 cars; no improvement or expansion of this parking area is planned.

-Ag + OpenSpaceinstalled an electric gate at the entrance to the property at Cleland Ranch Road in July 2015.
-This greatly improves the security of the property, and ensures that access is only allowed to trained docents, volunteer patrollers, and those folks who have been given Ag + OpenSpace authorization to enter the Preserve.
+Ag + Open Space installed an electric gate at the entrance to the property at Cleland Ranch Road in July 2015.
+This greatly improves the security of the property, and ensures that access is only allowed to trained docents, volunteer patrollers, and those folks who have been given Ag + Open Space authorization to enter the Preserve.